top of page

 • We will be cooking most all of our meals.
 Some of the meals we cook will be meals we eat with the residents and staff at SCCH.
 We will need everyone's help when it comes to cooking and cleaning up.

-• Some of our work projects include: cleaning/organizing in some of their buildings; doing some work at their farm; some painting; sanding and wood work...those are what we know of so far
+• Some of our work projects in the past have included: cleaning/organizing in some of their buildings; doing some work at their farm; staining a deck attached to one of their buildings.

-• We will work on Monday and Tuesday during the day, and spend time with the students on campus during the evening.
-On Wednesday we are spending most all of the day with their students.
-We're going to Petit Jean State Park to swim and hike and eat a picnic lunch.
+• We will work on Tuesday and Wednesday during the day, and spend time with the students on campus during the evening.
+Some of us will also go to VBS at one of the churches in the evening.
+On Thursday we are hoping to spend most all of the day with their students.
+We're going to Petit Jean State Park to swim and eat lunch.
 The plan and schedule is flexible and may change at any time, but this is our current plan.

 • Remember that this is a service trip.
 It's not about you.
 We want you to be ready to work, ready to serve, and ready to sacrifice.
 It's going to be a great trip and a lot of fun, but if you're thinking it will be an, "I'll sit back and let everyone else do the work so that I don't have to" kind of trip...well, it's not that kind of trip.
 Come with a servant's heart!